Korkmatik/Simple-Chat/README.md

 ![alt image](Screenshots/HelpMenu.png)

 ## Disclaimer
-**Please do not use this program outside your local area network.
+**Please do not use this program outside of your local area network.
 This program isn't safe at all and was only made for educational purposes!!**

 ## How it works
 ### General